 In the last section dealing with Darcy's law, we studied the one-dimensional flow of water through a soil sample in the permeameter.
-We now extend these concepts to the general three-dimensional case, and consider the flow of pore-water through a small cubical element large mass of soil, as shown Fig. Let the excess pore-pressure at any point be given by the function u = f(x, y, z) which remains unchanged with time, and let the resolved components of the (artificial) flow velocity v_a through the element be (v_x, v_y, v_z) .
+We now extend these concepts to the general three-dimensional case, and consider the flow of pore-water through a small cubical element shown of a large mass of soil. as in Fig. 3.4.
+Let the excess pore-pressure at any point be given by the function u = f(x, y, z) which remains unchanged with time, and let the resolved components of the (artificial) flow velocity v_a through the element be (v_x, v_y, v_z) .
 Since the soil skeleton or matrix remains undeformed and the water is assumed to be incompressible, the bulk volume of the element remains constant with the inflow of water exactly matching the outflow.
 Remembering that we are using the artificial velocity and total areas then we have